[LUM#15] Revisiting Intensification Models in Africa

 But this approach isn’t always easy to implement.
 “In Europe, policymakers are showing a nascent but firm awareness of the need for an agroecological model; this isn’t always the case in Africa, where a modern vision of agriculture—based on inputs, tractors, and monoculture—is still sometimes championed.
 This narrative coexists with another that actively promotes agroecology,” explains Nadine Andrieu.
 It’s a delicate position for researchers to take, given that Europe itself has pursued yield maximization without seeking compromise…

-This is why it is so important to involve all stakeholders in the sector, at every level: farmers, of course, but also traders, cooperatives, local researchers… Not to mention national and international policymakers: “We must address all these aspects simultaneously to create the best conditions for this transformation on the ground.
-There is a real challenge in rethinking intensification models in Africa, and if everything falls into place, then we can seriously consider meeting food needs through agroecology.”
+Hence the importance of involving all stakeholders in the sector, at every level: farmers, of course, but also traders, cooperatives, local researchers… Not to mention national and international policymakers: “We must work on all these dimensions simultaneously to create the best conditions for this transformation on the ground.
+There is a real challenge in rethinking models of intensification in Africa, and if everything falls into place, then we can seriously consider meeting food needs through agroecology.”

 * Eric Scopel: Aïda Research Unit on Agroecology and Sustainable Intensification of Annual Crops – CIRAD

-Nadine Andrieu: Joint Research Unit on Innovation and Development in Agriculture and Food (INRAE-CIRAD-Institut Agro)
+Nadine Andrieu: Joint Research Unit (UMR) on Innovation and Development in Agriculture and Food (INRAE-CIRAD-Institut Agro)